The 7 Ascensions of Praise

 Yet, all are praising and worshipping God in spirit and in truth and are equally accepted by Him.

-Successful praise and worship lies in being led by the Holy Spirit and being true to yourself and your relationship with Him.
+Successful praise and worship lies in being led by the Holy Spirit and being true to yourself and your relationship with Him and not being concerned with how you appear to others.

 Do this and you can’t go wrong.